 - A newly redesigned website full of great resources for attorneys who practice in the DuPage County area, from court rules to ways for you to market your practice online.

-- Member-only pages include 24/7 access to civil and criminal court calls, circuit court rule amendments and our searchable online membership directory.
+- Member-only pages include 24/7 access to circuit court rule amendments and our searchable online membership directory.
+Add your areas of law concentration to your profile for a great lawyer to lawyer resource.

 - DCBA fosters a strong relationship between bench and bar.
 We appreciate the active participation of many judges in our section and networking events.